Raspberry Pi 4: I/O and connectivity

 The Raspberry Pi 4 introduced several upgrades to input/output (I/O) capabilities.
 USB connectivity was improved from four USB 2.0 ports on earlier models to two USB 3.0 ports and two USB 2.0 ports.
 A dedicated PCI Express bus connects the USB controllers and a natively attached Ethernet controller, enabling true Gigabit Ethernet speeds (on the Raspberry Pi 3 the internal USB 2.0 connection limited speeds to 300 Mbit/s).
 The single full-sized HDMI port on previous models was replaced by two micro-HDMI ports, allowing for dual-display output.
 The computer can drive two 4K displays at 30 Hz or one at 60 Hz, while the Pi 5 improves on this with support for two 4K displays at 60 Hz.

 The board includes two DSI display ports (only one exposed on the Raspberry Pi 4B) and two CSI camera ports (only one exposed on the Raspberry Pi 4B).
 It also supports up to six I²C and UART interfaces and up to six SPI interfaces (five exposed on the Raspberry Pi 4B).
 Bluetooth was updated from version 4.2 to 5.0, and the power input switched from Micro-USB to USB-C. With an optional HAT board installed, the Ethernet port supports Power over Ethernet.

+The 4-pole 3.5mm jack supports stereo audio and composite video output, however, it does not support microphone input.